adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 #### Collection and processing is necessary for the purposes of our legitimate interests - Art.
 6 (1) f GDPR {: #legitimate-interest-permission }

 The collection and processing of your personal data may be necessary for the purposes of our legitimate interests.
 We collect and process website logs for technical reasons, such as, but not limited to, preventing denial of service attacks.
 Denial of service is typically accomplished by flooding the targeted machine or resource with superfluous requests in an attempt to overload systems and prevent some or all legitimate requests from being fulfilled.
 Preventing such overloads of our systems and any security issues by denial of service attacks is in your and our vital interest and therefore we use the website logs.
 We use information collected and processed via subscription downloads, extension update checks, emergency notifications and feedback data sent by you, for technical reasons, such as, but not limited to, ensuring the security of the extension version used by you.
 Ensuring the security of our extension is in your and our vital interest and therefore we use such data.
 Furthermore, we collect and process such data to ensure that our website and extension are constantly improved and adjusted to the changing requirements for an efficient usability and the technical environment.
+In addition, we collect personal data to remember your privacy settings and/or to keep you logged in.
 Ensuring the usability of our websites and of our products is in your and our vital interest and therefore we use such data.

 ### Do we disclose any personal data? {: #disclosure }